JanniT/Front-End_Project/README.md

 2. Go to dist/index.html
 3. Run it with live server

-The website is running here:
+The website is running here: https://jannit.github.io/Front-End_Project/index.html

+Here is a link to a video of the website:

+The learning diary can be found in the main folder.

 Janni Timoskainen